UNSHAPING THE ESSAY:

 We will have weekly readings, writing prompts, peer workshops (asynchronous through Canvas), and discussions (synchronous through Zoom: 11am – 12pm EST on Sundays 7/18, 7/25, 8/1, and 8/8).
 Students will also revise one essay for instructor feedback.
 We welcome both new and experienced writers looking for motivation, structure, and enthusiastic feedback on their work.

-Sydney Tammarine’s work has appeared in Ploughshares, LIT, Pithead Chapel, The Missing Slate, and other journals.
+Sydney Tammarine’s work has appeared in Ploughshares, B O D Y, Pithead Chapel, LIT, Cleaver, and other journals.
 She is the co-translator of a book of poems, The Most Beautiful Cemetery in Chile.
 She holds an MFA in Creative Writing from Hollins University and teaches writing at Virginia Military Institute.
 She has led workshops at The Ohio State University, Hollins University, Otterbein University, and at high schools, including as Writer-in-Residence at Appomattox Regional Governor’s School.
 She serves as flash and creative nonfiction editor for Cleaver.